ReesyJordan1/Excel---Kickstarter-Challenge/README.md

 ### Analysis of Outcomes Based on Launch Date
 ##### *What are two conclusions you can draw about the Theater Outcomes by Launch Date?*
-##### 	From the Outcomes Based on Goals chart we can see that Theatre Kickstarter campaigns were mostly successful if launched in May and June.
+##### 	From the "Outcomes Based on Launch Date" chart we can see that Theatre Kickstarter campaigns were mostly successful if launched in May and June.
 Our client launched her project in July.
 More than 65% of campaigns that launch in May and June were successful.
 63% of campaigns launched in July were successful.
-Our client launched her campaign in July and may have had a successful campaign if he launched her campaign earlier.
+Our client launched her campaign in July and may have had a successful campaign if he launched her campaign two momths earlier.
+According to my analysis, approximately 35%-40% of Theatre Kickstarter campaigns fail.

 ![alt text](feverplay.PNG)